vandresen/DatabaseManager/README.md

 * Dataops that includes data transfer, indexing data qc and predictions
 * result viewer for data qc issues and predictions

+The database is configurable so in practice any database model should work.
 This tool is built for the cloud generation.
+It has two flavors:
+* A blazor MVC version
+* A serverless version using microservices

 ## Projects and folders
 * Services - Contains micro services